 CARDIOTOXICITY

 Drug-induced cardiotoxicity may be triggered by several mechanisms of action.
-In general, drugs can cause different effects at the cardiac level: (A) heart failure due to abrupt decrease of contractile performance; (B) decrease in left ventricular ejection fraction; (C) arrhythmias; and (D) prolonged cardiac repolarization.
+In general, drugs can cause different effects at the cardiac level: heart failure due to abrupt decrease of contractile performance, decrease in left ventricular ejection fraction, arrhythmias, and prolonged cardiac repolarization.
 The latter, associated with a prolonged QT interval, may increase the risk of serious cardiac arrhythmias.
 In most cases, the prolonged repolarization phase is caused by drug effects at the ionic channels or pump levels[97].
-In general, variations in the electrical currents that stimulate the contractions of cardiomyocytes are due to alterations in the fluxes of ions such as Ca2+, K+ and Na+ through ionic channels in cardiac cells[98].
-An example of a potentially lethal arrhythmia is the Torsade de Pointes, often determined by the prolongation of the action potential that affects rapid K+ current by inhibition of the ether-a-go-go-related gene channel (hERG) in cardiac muscle and is related to a prolongation of the QT interval[99].
-Furthermore, alterations of the ions flux not only have consequences on cardiomyocytes contraction, but imply oxidative stress condition, a common mechanism of toxicity that may lead to apoptosis[100].
+In general, variations in the electrical currents that stimulate the contractions of cardiomyocytes (CMs) are due to alterations in the fluxes of ions such as Ca2+, K+, and Na+ through ionic channels in cardiac cells[98].
+An example of a potentially lethal arrhythmia is the Torsade de Pointes, often determined by the prolongation of the action potential that affects rapid K+ current by inhibition of the ether-a-go-go-related gene channel (hERG) in cardiac muscle and is related to prolongation of the QT interval[99].
+Furthermore, alterations of the ions flux not only have consequences on CM contraction, but suggest oxidative stress condition, a common mechanism of toxicity that may lead to apoptosis[100].

 One of the major problems during new drug development in preclinical trials is represented by the potential cardiotoxicity of the therapeutic agent[9].
 Indeed, during the registration phase of a new drug, 23% of candidates fail for this reason[101].
-In this view, the prolongation of the QT interval has been suggested as the major problem related to the potential cardiotoxicity of drugs by the Food and Drug Administration (FDA)[102].
+In this view, prolongation of the QT interval has been suggested as the major problem related to the potential cardiotoxicity of drugs by the U.S. Food and Drug Administration (FDA)[102].
 Hence, in 2005, the International Conference On Harmonisation Of Technical Requirements For Registration Of Pharmaceuticals For Human Use created guidelines for cardiotoxicity screening in preclinical[103] and clinical studies[104].

 Cardiotoxicity is not only a frequent cause of failure of preclinical studies for new drugs, but can also be the cause of drug withdrawal from the pharmaceutical market.
 Between 1994 and 2006, 45% of all drugs removal from the market were due to cardiotoxicity[105].
 For instance, some of the most recent withdrawals from the market of drugs due to cardiotoxic effects involve sibutramine and rosiglitazone.
 The anorectic sibutramine was recalled in 2010 because of increased risk of nonfatal myocardial infarction and nonfatal stroke in patient with pre-existing cardiovascular disease[106].
-The antidiabetic rosiglitazone was also recalled in 2010.
+The anti-diabetic rosiglitazone was also recalled in 2010.
 Although an increase in mortality risk has not been identified, this drug was associated with an increased risk of myocardial infarction and heart failure[107].